veliovgroup/ostrio/tutorials/linux/security/iptables-firewall-ipv6.md

-Linux / Security / Basic ipv6 firewall with ip6tables
+Basic ipv6 firewall with ip6tables
 ======

 __NOTE: IT'S DANGER ZONE.__ This is expert-level settings setup.
 You must know what you're doing and do not blindly copy-paste commands and rules described below, otherwise you may end up with unaccessible server